sergiocorreia/ppmlhdfe/guides/separation_primer.md

 ## How does `ppmlhdfe` actually find the separated observations?

 By default, `ppmlhdfe` uses four methods to identify separated observations.
-However, after reading the discussion below and seeing their pros and cons, you can choose to only including some of the methods, thus slightly increasing the speed of the command.
+However, after reading the discussion below and seeing their pros and cons, you can choose to only include some of the methods, thus slightly increasing the speed of the command.

 ### `ppmlhdfe, separation(fe)`